-A number of State initiatives directly benefit Longview and help us to meet the challenges we face.
-Looking forward, we call upon our legislative delegation to support a number of requests that will further enable us to meet the growing challenges we face in providing quality infrastructure, complying with state and federal mandates, and keeping pace with the demands for services.
+Many State initiatives directly benefit Longview and help us to meet the challenges we face on a regular basis.
+Looking forward, we call upon our legislative delegation to support some specific funding requests and other policy issues that will further enable us to meet the ongoing challenges we face in providing quality infrastructure, complying with State and Federal mandates, and keeping pace with the demands for services.